Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 Traditionally, the Temple Mount is believed to be where Abraham showcased his unwavering devotion to God.

-This 14-hectare (35-acre) rectangular compound was captured by Israel during the 1967 Six-Day War, resulting in the destruction of the Minbar.
+This 14-hectare (35-acre) rectangular compound was captured by Israel during the 1967 Six-Day War, destroying the Minbar.

 During the Six-Day War, Israel also seized the rest of East Jerusalem and subsequently annexed this territory, but it has not yet been recognized internationally.